kaifcodeadict/Anime/README.md

 This installs the required dependencies

-To run the React project.
+To run the this project type.
 $ npm start

 Open http://localhost:3000 to view it in your browser.